kdaily/aws-cli/proposals/pr-contrib-guide.md

 maintainers.
 The process encourages high quality, desirable changes make it to the review phase, and much of the work to vet the idea and an accompanying pull request has already been completed.
 At this point, there is enough evidence and effort that a proposed change should be accepted.
+In addition, the changes are fresh in the maintainer's minds and will be easier to push to completion than waiting for another review cycle.
 If the original contributor is unable to finish the work, the maintainers should finish it so that the whole community benefits.

 ### Q. Why do we need a GitHub project Kanban board?